Gochujang is the star of the show in this full on, flavour packed, Korean style take on vegan meat balls.

 - Preheat oven to 220C (430F) fanbake.

-- Mix chia seeds with 3 tbsp of water and set aside for 10 minutes while you're getting everything else organised.
+- Mix chia seeds with 3 tablespoon of water and set aside for 10 minutes while you're getting everything else organised.

 - Roughly mash black beans (I use a potato masher), then add all remaining ingredients (including soaked chia seeds).
 Mix thoroughly and ensure everything is evenly distributed.

-- Roll into even sized balls (approximately 1 tbsp per ball) and place on a baking sheet.
+- Roll into even sized balls (approximately 1 tablespoon per ball) and place on a baking sheet.

 - Brush with a little oil, or spray with cooking oil, and put in the oven to bake.